MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 ![Ball Screw](/images/ball_screw.jpg "Example ball screw")

 Ball screws look a lot like lead screws but they are better.
-Their thread profile is specially matched to the recirculating ball bearings in the nut so there is no friction, no wear, and no backlash.
+Their thread profile is specially matched to the recirculating ball bearings in the nut so there is low friction, low wear, and no backlash.
 Many high quality CNC routers use ball screws because they offer fantastic performance, even if they are much more expensive than other options.

-Their fundamental drawbacks, shared with lead screws, are that longer shafts can lead to vibration issues (screw whip) if spun too quickly.
+Their fundamental drawback, shared with lead screws, are that longer shafts can lead to vibration issues (screw whip) if spun too quickly.
 This limits the useful maximum length of ball screws and lead screws to about 4 feet.
 For any length less than that, ball screws are the most expensive and performant choice.
 For anything longer than that, belts or R&P start to function better.

 A primary concern with lead screws and ball screws is that neither solution is backdrivable so when the power is turned off the axis is still effectively locked in place.
 For big heavy equipment this can be a great safety feature.
 For small hobby machines this can sometimes prove annoying.

 Lead screws and ball screws also offer built-in mechanical reduction.
 A single rotation of the shaft might move the axis as little as 1mm or as much as 30mm depending on the purpose of the shaft.
 A typical value for hobby grade machines is 5mm/turn.
 This limits the maximum travel speed of the machine, but that is usually not a primary concern unless you are working in a job shop where time is money.
-The mechanical reduction buys you spatial resolution.
+The mechanical reduction buys you increased spatial resolution and higher resistence to skipped steps.

 ## Threaded Rod